 Originally planned to begin on 1 October 2019, we wrote this blog before HMRC’s announcement in response to many of our clients asking us what it is and how it will affect their business, over the past few months.

 Reading this now, post-HMRC’s announcement about delaying it, this may seem a bit premature.
-However, it pays to be prepared, so we’re sticking to our original blog below, looking at who the VAT domestic reverse charge will affect, how it works, how you can prepare for it over the next 12 months and how you need to account for the VAT on your invoices.
+However, it pays to be prepared, so we’re sticking to our original blog below, looking at who the VAT domestic reverse charge will affect, how it works, how you can prepare for it and how you need to account for the VAT on your invoices.

 So, what is the VAT domestic reverse charge and who will it affect?

 From 1 March 2021, HMRC is changing the way that VAT is charged for construction and building services in an attempt to prevent VAT evasion.